brookshelley/brookshelley.github.com/books.md

     quite a bit, save for the weird shit with sexual assault.
 Like many books written by a guy, it shows.

+25. **Infidel** — Kameron Hurley

+    Really loving this series about a tough AF bounty hunter lady named Nyx.
+    The world-building is pretty interesting, and the story moves forward at a pretty good clip.
+All-told, this is a fun sci-fi action novel.

 ## 2017 <a name="2017"></a>

 1. **Reaquainted with Life** — Kokumo